-If you’re suffering from symptoms related to a disc extrusion, alternative treatments may be effective ways to manage your pain, numbness, weakness, and/or tingling.
-These options are often first used as part of a conservative treatment plan for this condition, and can include massage, chiropractic treatment, Yoga, and others.
-But before working with your physician to design a treatment plan, it helps to first understand this condition and why it is causing you pain.
+If you have symptoms related to a disc extrusion, alternative treatments may be effective for managing your pain, numbness, weakness and/or tingling.
+These options are often first used as part of a conservative treatment plan for this condition, and can include massage, chiropractic treatment, yoga and others.
+But, before working with your physician to design a treatment plan, it helps to first understand this condition and why it is causing you pain.

 What is a disc extrusion?

 A disc extrusion, also known as a bulging disc, is a form of degenerative disc disease that occurs when a weakened intervertebral disc pushes beyond its normal boundaries.
-This takes place over time as part of the natural aging process, as discs lose water content and thin, weaken, and become brittle.
+This takes place over time as part of the natural aging process, as discs lose water content and thin, weaken and become brittle.
 By itself, this condition is asymptomatic.
-However, it’s when a disc extrudes into the spinal canal to the point that it places pressure on a nearby spinal nerve or the spinal cord itself that symptoms can arise.
+However, when a disc extrudes into the spinal canal to the point that it places pressure on a nearby spinal nerve or the spinal cord, symptoms can arise.

 Symptoms of an extruded disc

 If a disc extrusion has caused neural compression, the symptoms can vary in severity and location, depending on the nerve being compressed and the extent of the compression.
 However, typical symptoms can include: